viam-labs/sysfs_hcsr04/README.md

 # sysfs_hcsr04 modular sensor component

-*sysfs_hcsr04* is a modular sensor component that provides distance readings from the HCSR04 ultrasonic sensor for boards that can use sysfs to interact with GPIO.
+*sysfs_hcsr04* is a Viam modular sensor component that provides distance readings from the HCSR04 ultrasonic sensor for boards that can use sysfs to interact with GPIO.

 ## Prerequisites